Plain English Breakdown

 Western Joshua Tree Conservation Act

-This law allows cities to issue permits for removing western Joshua trees during commercial and industrial projects, and it exempts homeowners from fees when removing up to 10 trees or trimming them if the trees are near their single-family home or a new accessory structure.
+This law allows cities to issue permits for removing western Joshua trees during commercial and industrial projects, exempts homeowners from fees when cutting down up to 10 trees near their homes or proposed accessory structures, and waives certain environmental impact reviews until a specific report is certified.

 What This Bill Does

-- Allows cities to issue permits for removing western Joshua trees in connection with commercial and industrial developments.
+- Allows cities to issue permits for the removal of western Joshua trees in commercial and industrial developments.

-- Permits homeowners to remove up to 10 western Joshua trees or trim them without paying fees if the trees are within 30 feet of an existing single-family home or 15 feet of an accessory structure, or near a new accessory structure being built.
+- Permits homeowners to remove up to 10 trees without paying fees if they are within 30 feet of an existing single-family residence or near a proposed new accessory structure.

 Who It Names or Affects

-- Homeowners who want to remove or trim western Joshua trees near their single-family homes.
+- Homeowners who want to remove western Joshua trees near their homes or proposed accessory structures.

-- Cities and counties that can issue permits for taking the trees during commercial and industrial projects.
+- Cities that can now issue permits for commercial and industrial projects involving these trees.

 Terms To Know